akhilesh-w/logseq/pages/good discord bio.md

 - “Any application that can be written in JavaScript, will eventually be written in JavaScript.”
 - Drilling to the center of Earth
 - Programmer/Streamer, Art/Music obsessed.
 Mostly not serious, unless talking jokes.
+- Oddly insensitive to grades.
+  Love jump scares and complexities.
 -
 -
 -